algolia/kubernetes-hands-on/07-service/README.md

 2. Read [this](https://kubernetes.io/docs/concepts/services-networking/ingress/#simple-fanout) and modify the ingress to have:
   * `/simple` that goes to the `simple-service`
   * `/nginx` that goes to your nginx deployment
+3. Change the `selector` in your `simple-service` look at what is happening

 ## Clean up